ErebusAJ/Expense-manager/readme.md

     - Add a new group **adminProtected** with path "/admin" add the middleware and then the routes we want to user here /users which calls adminGetAllUsers

 > A small optimization I did is everytime a methods err is not nill we need to return the error to client via c.IndentedJSON passing error code and obj and then a log for server which explains about the error breifly.
 So I creted a helper function in **internal/utils/err.go** which takes input ginContext, error code, client string, server string and error

+## ***6. Password reset***
+Now we need a handler to reset user password if they forget to help them recover theri account.

+* **schema/passwordReset.sql**:
+    - We need to create a table **password_tokens** so that we can store the token generated and use it for verification while the user updates his password.
+Add fields like, id, user_id(foreign key), token, craeted_at, expires_at

+* **queries/table_password.sql**:
+    - Write a few queries like insert, update, delete, select

+* **handlers/handleruser.go**:
+    - **resetPasswordRequest**: it verfies the email being received as a request is appropriate and does a user with the email exists or not.
+After verifyinfg we generate a token and it's expiry time i.e 1hr and insert it into **password_token** table.
+Then we call sendEmail function passing arguments email received in request and url/password reset link

+    - **resetPasswordConfirm**: here we get a newPassword in request and also a param **token** we verify token if it exists in DB.
+If it does and if it's valid not expired we hash the password and update users table with the new password.
+After updation is done we have no use of the token so we delete it

+* **utils/email.go** :
+    - to send an email I have used gomail.
+First retrieve your email and app pass form env.
+Create a **NewMessage()** instance of gomail set values to headers like from, to, subject, and the body where link goes

+    - Create a **NewDialer()** of gomail set host argument as **"smtp.gmail.com"** for gmail and port 587 then your email and pass